Richard-Mathie/storm_swarm/README.md

 Create a swarm and an overlay or bridge network `mynet`

 ```
-# Secret for password: enter password you want and ctrl+D to exit
+# Secret for root:password enter password you want and ctrl+D to exit
 docker secret create storm_password -